Signature Methods in Stochastic Portfolio Theory: Numerical Results

-\paragraph{SMI Market} We train signature portfolios $\pi(\mu^{\mathcal{U}}, \hat{\mu}^{\mathcal{U}})$ of type $I$ degree two.
-We set $\gamma_{MV}=10^{-8}$ and found $\gamma_{LV}= 2.02\cdot 10^{-3}$ during cross-validation, where the grid-search was performed over 100 equally-distant points in $[10^{-8}, 10^{-2}]$.
-We present the out-of-sample performance in terms of log-relative wealth in Table~\ref{tb:Results_SMI}.
-The first three columns show the performance of portfolios with and without transaction costs, where we added no regularization for transaction costs.
+\paragraph{SMI Market} We train signature portfolios $\pi(\mu^{\mathcal{U}}, \hat{\mu}^{\mathcal{U}})$ of type $I$ with three configurations of feature maps \begin{itemize} \item the true signature up to degree two; \item the JL-signature of dimension (30,2); \item the randomized signature of dimension 30. \end{itemize} We set $\gamma_{MV}=10^{-8}$ and found $\gamma_{LO}= 2.02\cdot 10^{-3}$ for the true signature, $\gamma_{LO}= 2.42\cdot 10^{-3}$ for the JL-signature and $\gamma_{LO}= 1\cdot 10^{-2}$ for the randomized signature respectively during cross-validation, where the grid-search was performed over 100 equally-distant points in $[10^{-8}, 10^{-2}]$.
+We present the out-of-sample performance in terms of log-relative wealth in Tables~\ref{tb:Results_SMI},~\ref{tb:Results_SMI_JL},~\ref{tb:Results_SMI_RSIG} as well as the annualized Sharpe-ratios in Table~\ref{tb:SR_SMI}.
+The first three columns of Tables~\ref{tb:Results_SMI},~\ref{tb:Results_SMI_JL},~\ref{tb:Results_SMI_RSIG} show the performance of portfolios with and without transaction costs, where we added no regularization for transaction costs.
 The next four columns show the performance with and without transactions costs, but with a regularization for transaction costs at the respective level.
 The corresponding regularization parameters $\beta$ which we found during the in-sample training are shown in Table~\ref{tb:beta}.
-We note that the lower the risk-factor $\lambda$ the less regularization for transaction costs is needed.
-However, adding such a regularization, the signature portfolios trained under the mean-variance optimization always outperform the universe portfolio under transaction costs during the out-of-sample period.
+We note that the lower the risk-tolerance $\lambda$ the less regularization for transaction costs is needed.
+However, adding such a regularization, the signature portfolios trained under the mean-variance optimization often outperform the universe portfolio under transaction costs during the out-of-sample period.
 This is remarkable, since the universe portfolio does not pay any transaction costs.
-However, the portfolio trained under log-relative wealth optimization does not out-perform the universe portfolio under transaction costs.
+The portfolio trained under log-relative wealth optimization does not out-perform the universe portfolio under transaction costs for the true and JL-signature portfolios and neither do some of the portfolios trained using the JL- and randomized signature under mean-variance optimization with higher risk-tolerances.
 Nevertheless, the regularization for transaction cost proved effective, since all portfolios performed better with the regularization than without, under the respective level of transaction costs.

 We show the wealth processes of the signature portfolios for the SMI universe in Figure~\ref{fig:SMI_value_processes}.
 It is obvious that the higher $\lambda$ is, the more volatile the portfolios are, which lead to some signature portfolios under-performing the universe portfolio under transaction costs during some parts of the out-of-sample period.
 The signature portfolio with $\lambda=0.05$, however, did rather well over the entire period even under transaction costs, which we highlight in Figures~\ref{fig:SMI_value_processes_TC1_onlyMV005} \&~\ref{fig:SMI_value_processes_TC5_onlyMV005}.